nwchemgit/nwchem-wiki/Basis.md

    si library 6-31g file /usr/d3g681/nwchem/libraries/
  end
 ```
-This directive tells the code to use the basis set 3-21g in the file
+This directive tells the code to use the basis set `3-21g` in the file
-/usr/d3g681/nwchem/library for atom o and to use the basis set 6-31g in
+`/usr/d3g681/nwchem/library` for atom `o` and to use the basis set `6-31g` in
-the directory /usr/d3g681/nwchem/libraries/ for atom si, rather than
+the directory `/usr/d3g681/nwchem/libraries/` for atom `si`, rather than
 look for them in the default libraries.
 When a directory is defined the
-code will search for the basis set in a file with the name 6-31g.
+code will search for the basis set in a file with the name `6-31g`.

 The "`*`" tag can be used to efficiently define basis set input
 directives for large numbers of atoms.
 An example is: